-"the PCS" means the Society's Professional Conduct Standards
+[&]quot;the Code" means the Society's Code of Professional Conduct.

-"Principle of Proportionality": An action should be proportionate to the problem or task in hand and need not go beyond what is necessary to achieve its objective.
+[&]quot;Principle of Proportionality": An action should be proportionate to the problem or task in hand and need not go beyond what is necessary to achieve its objective.

-"Principle of Practicability": An action can only be required if practicable.
+[&]quot;Principle of Practicability": An action can only be required if practicable.

-"Quantitative Formal Report" means a formal report on an assignment with significant scope for quantitative actuarial analysis.
+[&]quot;Quantitative Formal Report" means a formal report on an assignment with significant scope for quantitative actuarial analysis.

-Reserved Advice takes the meaning assigned in PCS i.e. advice given by a member which, because of prescription in:
+Reserved Advice means advice given by a member of the Society which, because of prescription in:

-• legislation,
+- legislation,

-- regulation or the requirements of any statutory or regulatory body, or - a contract, deed or other legal document, usually to the effect that the advice must be given by an actuary as therein defined, could not have been given by the individual if that individual were not a member.
+- regulation or the requirements of any statutory or regulatory body, or

+- a contract, deed or other legal document,

+usually to the effect that the advice must be given by an actuary as therein defined, could not have been given by the individual if that individual were not a member.

-"should normally" takes the meaning assigned in PCS.
-PCS uses the term "should normally" to indicate that members must comply with a particular requirement or prohibition, unless the circumstances are such that the requirement or prohibition is inappropriate and non-compliance is consistent with the standards of behaviour, integrity, competence and professional judgement which other members or the public might reasonably expect of a member.
+"should normally" and, where the context requires, "should" indicate that members of the Society to whom this ASP applies must comply with a particular requirement or prohibition, unless the circumstances are such that the requirement or prohibition is inappropriate and non-compliance is consistent with the standards of behaviour, integrity, competence and professional judgement which other members or the public might reasonably expect of a member.

-"the Society" means the Society of Actuaries in Ireland
+"the Society" means the Society of Actuaries in Ireland.